rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 import { auth } from './firebase';
 {{< /highlight >}}

 Now, let's define all the authentication functions step by step.
 First, the sign up function.
-It takes email and password paramaters in its function signature and uses an official firebase endpoint from the firebase object to create a user.
+It takes email and password parameters in its function signature and uses an official firebase endpoint from the firebase object to create a user.

 {{< highlight javascript "hl_lines=3 4 5" >}}
 import { auth } from './firebase';